 Set the expiry for the key to Never.

 Save the client secret key value, because you need it in the following steps and you cannot retrieve it later.

-Open the External Systems settings tab of the MyQ Web Interface (MyQ, Settings, External Systems).
+Open the Connections settings tab on the MyQ Web Interface (MyQ, Settings, Connections).

 Click +Add and select OneDrive Business from the menu.